PacktPublishing/Natural-Language-Processing-with-AWS-AI-Services/README.md

 | Creating a SageMaker Jupyter Notebook       | Windows, Mac OS X, and Linux (Any  |
 | Creating an Amazon S3 bucket                | Windows, Mac OS X, and Linux (Any  |

-We also provide a PDF file that has color images of the screenshots/diagrams used in this book [Click here to download it] (https://static.packt-cdn.com/downloads/9781801817950_ColorImages.pdf).
+We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
+[Click here to download it](https://static.packt-cdn.com/downloads/9781801817950_ColorImages.pdf).

 ### Related products <Other books you may enjoy>
 * Machine Learning with Amazon SageMaker Cookbook [[Packt]](https://www.packtpub.com/product/machine-learning-with-amazon-sagemaker-cookbook/9781800567030?utm_source=github&utm_medium=repository&utm_campaign=9781800567030) [[Amazon]](https://www.amazon.com/dp/1800567030)